parsanoori/CA-MIPS-Programming-HW-Fall1401/README.md

-## A sorting algorithm implementation in MIPS

-Implement a sorting algorithm algorithm in the `sort.asm` file.

-***Attention***: Implementing any an algorithm with $\theta(n \log n)$ runtime would have extra points.
+## Implement Hanoi tower's problem's solution

+Implement Hanoi Tower's problem's solution in the `hanoi.asm` file using MIPS assembly.

 ## Function

-It simply sort an array.
+Solves the Hanoi tower's problem.

 ### Input

-In the first line, the count of the numbers to sort, n, is given.
-In the next n lines the elements of the array are given.
+In the only line of the input, $n$ the number of disks on rod A will be given.

 ### Output

-In each line of the output print each element of the ascending sorted array.
+Print the steps required to solve the problem.

 ### Input Example 1

 ```
-5
-1
-5
 3
-4
-2
 ```

 ### Output Example 2

 ```
-1
-2
-3
-4
-5
+A->C
+A->B
+C->B
+A->C
+B->A
+B->C
+A->C
 ```